DribblerSec/PowerShell---Stuff/README.md

 Update: the original Powershell.exe -windowstyle hidden -executionpolicy remotesigned -File command has now been changed to Powershell.exe -windowstyle hidden -ExecutionPolicy Bypass -File as that seemed to work "So simple and was staring at me the whole time *facepalm*".
+I was able to consistently execute code after I added this change.